 Ever since I saw a TRS-80 Model 1 playing Blackjack back in 1979, I've had a fascination with microcomputers.

 Of course these days computers (we've stopped calling them microcomputers) are simply consumables, and have also morphed into common household gadgets such as HD Recorders, smartphones and tablets.
 Not only is computing technology everywhere, but it is also inexpensive, reliable and increasingly more powerful.
 Storage is now spoken in terms of terabytes, and cloud computing is the latest frontier.
 However, back in those pre-Internet/pre-Windows years from 1975-86 computers were wondrous, mysterious and all different.
 "Micros" seemed to point to an exciting future, and that is exactly what came to pass.

 This webspace is devoted to the computers and computing culture of those years, from my own personal perspective and often with a "down under" flavour.
 The reason for its existence is to preserve some history before it's forgotten by those of us that were there, or so it can be discovered by those that weren't.

 If you enjoy retro-computing, there is likely to be something on this site for you!

 Have a look around using the links above.
 Check out my collection of classic machines and what I do with them.
-If you are a classic computer collector, consider adding your name and details to the collectors lists.
+If you are also a classic computer collector, consider adding your name and details to the collectors lists.
 If there are vintage computer items you want to acquire or dispose of, or if you have a classic computer reflection of your own, join the Facebook group or post a note in the forums.

 If you've old floppy disks which need reading I can help.